thepreetam97/Flipkart/README.md

 # Flipkart
-I shall be creating a flipkart clone somewhat
+I shall be creating a flipkart clone somewhat.
+The necessary pagaes shall be homepage